azh-a/ML_MovieRevenue/README.md

 # Movie Revenue Forecasting

 # Milestone 1 Progress
 - Our first step was to merge our movie dataset with our economic datasets.
 We got data from 1960-2020 for the US GDP, Inflation Rate, and Interest Rate.
-We first merged these three datasets into one which you can find in `FRED_Data_all.csv` file in our datasets folder.
+We first merged these three datasets into one which you can find in FRED_Data_all.csv file in our datasets folder.
 Then, we merged this file with our movie dataset by mapping the release year of each movie to its corresponding economic variables.
 So a movie released in 2015 now has data for our three economic variables from 2015.
-- Our next step was to run a simple Linear Regression (after some preprocessing).
+- Our next step was to clean our data and run a Linear Regression model.
+We dropped a handfull of values that we found unimportant, and then merged our data as described above.
+We one-hot encoded our genres so that we can tag movies approprately, then added these values to the merged dataset as well.
+Along with that, we calculated the past revenue for the directors to avoid leakage but still include a directors past success in our model.
+And then lastly we normalized our numerical values.
+Then we ran our Linear Regression, which had a medicore performace.
+The results are at the bottom.
+- Moving forward, we want to run multiple different models and explore other variables we can add to our model.

 # Datasets
 Movie dataset: https://www.kaggle.com/datasets/utkarshx27/movies-dataset   <-- `movie_dataset.csv`